Trump outlines plans for luxury hotel in Washington landmark

 After the $200 million project is completed, the hotel will have about 270 guestrooms, averaging more than 600 square feet (56 square meters), the largest in the District of Columbia.
 Each will have a crystal chandelier.

 The Old Post Office Building was built to house the U.S. Post Office Department and the Washington City Post Office.
-At 307 feet, it is one of the tallest structures in Washington and offers superb views.
+At 307 feet (94 m), it is one of the tallest structures in Washington and offers superb views.

 Various federal agencies had shared the building since 1934.
 The General Service Administration, the government’s property arm, has considered it “underused” for years, according to GSA statements.